microsoft/industry/telco/referenceImplementation/readme.md

 - (Optionally) An Azure subscription dedicated for **Identity** in case your organization requires to have Active Directory Domain Controllers to provide authorization and authentication for workloads deployed into the landing zones.

-- Landing Zone Management Group for **Operator** , mission-critical applications that has unique requirements for availability, performance, connectivity, latency, reliability, and security.
-  - This is where you will create your subscriptions that will host your operator workloads.

 - Landing Zone Management Group for **Corp** connected applications that require connectivity to on-premises, to other landing zones or to the internet via shared services provided in the hub virtual network.
   - This is where you will create your subscriptions that will host your corp-connected workloads.